uetke/website_content/blog/git/two_different_keys.rst

 :tags: Git, ssh, Key, encription
 :date: 2018-02-18
+:keywords: Git, Github, Repositories, Version Control
+:og_description: Learn how to use two different keys from the same computer on Github
 :header: {attach}locks.jpg
+:author: Aquiles Carattino

 I have two different users at Github, one is my `personal account <https://github.com/aquilesC/>`_ and the other is the `Uetke account <https://github.com/uetke/>`_.
 In my personal account I do sometimes play with repositories that nothing have to do with my work and therefore I like keeping things separated.
 However ssh keys can be used in one account at a time; fortunately the solution is easier than what I would have imaged.